EXPLAINER: Why half of Guantanamo's prisoners could get out

 IS THE BIDEN ADMINISTRATION ABOUT TO EMPTY GUANTANAMO?

 No. With the most recent decisions, there are now 20 prisoners deemed eligible for release or transfer and one due to soon complete a sentence after being convicted by military commission in a plea deal.
-A lot still has to happen, including in some cases finding countries willing to accept prisoners and impose security controls on them.
+Much still must happen, such as in some cases finding countries willing to accept prisoners and impose security controls on them.
 But some could start to leave in the coming weeks and months.

 DOES THIS MEAN THE UNITED STATES IS CLOSER TO SHUTTERING GUANTANAMO?

 In theory, yes.
-But even if the U.S. releases all 20 that leaves the question remains about what to do with the rest.
-There are 10 who are still facing trial by military commission.
+But even if the U.S. releases all 20, what to do with the rest?
+There are 10 still facing trial by military commission.
 They include five charged with planning and aiding the Sept.
-11 attack.
-The death penalty case has been bogged down in pretrial litigation for years and still has no start date.
-One potential solution would be plea bargains to end all pending cases, but that still leaves open the question of where they would serve out any sentences.
+11 attacks.
+The death penalty case has been bogged down in pretrial litigation for years and there still is no start date.
+One potential solution would be plea bargains to end all pending cases, but that leaves open the question of where they would serve out any sentences.

 HOW DID WE GET HERE?

-The U.S. opened the detention center under President George W. Bush in January 2001 following the 9/11 attacks and the invasion of Afghanistan to hold and interrogate prisoners suspected of having links to al-Qaida or the Taliban.
-Around 780 men have passed through Guantanamo, hitting a peak of a about 680 in 2003.
-Bush’s defense secretary, Donald Rumsfeld, famously referred to the men held there as “the worst of the worst,” but many were low-level militants, some had no connection to terrorism at all and few would ever be charged with a crime.
+The U.S. opened the detention center under President George W. Bush in January 2001 after the 9/11 attacks and the invasion of Afghanistan.
+It was intended to hold and interrogate prisoners suspected of having links to al-Qaida or the Taliban.
+About 780 men have passed through Guantanamo, which hit a peak of a about 680 in 2003.
+Bush’s defense secretary, Donald H. Rumsfeld, famously referred to the men held there as “the worst of the worst,” but many were low-level militants, some had no connection to terrorism at all and few would ever be charged with a crime.

 As reports of torture and abuse emerged, the detention center became a lightning rod for international criticism from American allies and a propaganda bonanza for enemies.
 Bush released 532 prisoners but left it to his successor to figure out what to do with the rest.

-Under Trump, a single prisoner was released as part of a plea bargain, bringing the total to 40.
-Biden himself has said little about Guantanamo, which has largely fallen out of the political spotlight.
+Under President Donald Trump, a single prisoner was released as part of a plea bargain, bringing the total to 40.
+President Joe Biden has said little about Guantanamo, which has largely fallen out of the political spotlight.
 So far, just one prisoner has been released under his administration.

 WHAT’S BEEN HAPPENING IN RECENT WEEKS?

 Among the factors they consider, Breasseale said, are the age and health of the detainees.
-They have included Mohammed al-Qahtani, a mentally ill Saudi who authorities said intended to be one of the 9/11 hijackers but was prevented from entering the U.S. by a suspicious Customs officer at the Orlando airport.
+They have included Mohammed al-Qahtani, a mentally ill Saudi who authorities said intended to be one of the 9/11 hijackers but was prevented from entering the U.S. by a suspicious Customs officer at the airport in Orlando, Florida.
 A Bush legal official concluded al-Qahtani had been tortured at Guantanamo and an effort to try him by military commission was scrapped.

 Also cleared under Biden was Saifullah Paracha, a Pakistani with various medical ailments who, at 74, is the oldest prisoner at Guantanamo.

-The review board, the PRB, recently cleared a 47-year-old Somali who is the first of the “high-value detainees,” designated as such because they were held in the clandestine CIA prisons known as black sites.
+The review board for this first time has cleared one of the “high-value detainees,” designated as such because they were held in the clandestine CIA prisons known as black sites.

 WHAT HAS BEEN THE REACTION?

 Some Republicans in Congress have expressed outrage at the al-Qahtani decision.
-Rep. Mike Rogers of Alabama, the ranking GOP member of the House Armed Services Committee, called it “an appalling capitulation to the far-left.”
-Senate Republican leader Mitch McConnell is critical of the policy more broadly of seeking to close Guantanamo, which he recently defended as “a highly secure, humane and entirely legal place to detain terrorists.”
+Rep. Mike Rogers of Alabama, the top Republican on the House Armed Services Committee, called it “an appalling capitulation to the far left.”
+Senate Minority Leader Mitch McConnell, R-Ky., is critical of the policy more broadly of seeking to close Guantanamo, which he recently defended as “a highly secure, humane and entirely legal place to detain terrorists.”
 Under the law, Congress must be notified in advance of any pending transfers or releases but is largely powerless to stop it from occurring.

 Among detainee advocates, there is a wait-and-see attitude.
-They welcome the PRB decisions but want to see if the administration follows through with releases.
+They welcome the board’s decisions but want to see if the administration follows through with releases.
 Wells Dixon, an attorney for the New York-based Center for Constitutional Rights, is waiting to see what happens with his client, Majid Khan, the prisoner who has reached a plea bargain and has nearly completed his sentence.
-He said the administration needs to start actually releasing those who have been cleared.
-“It’s a positive thing for these men to be cleared,” he said.
+“It’s a positive thing for these men to be cleared,” Dixon said.
 “But it’s not meaningful progress toward closure unless there are transfers.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.